 It is also quite bulky even though Powakaddy claim it to be 20% smaller in size.
 We will check that later when I compare it to my older FW5, but while currently testing the FX7 I have not noticed a size or weight difference when picking it up and moving it around.

-On further inspection, it is slightly smaller, but I have to put them together to notice, I didn’t notice when just moving them around.
+On further inspection, it is slightly smaller, but I have to put them together to compare them, but without doing this I would not notice the size difference when just moving them around.

 What's New on the PowaKaddy FX7